 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living generally correlates with better rehabilitation services.
+This tells you the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Faxton St Luke's Healthcare - Hamilton6.43 miles away10 Eaton Street, Suite 102 Hamilton New York 13346Dialysis Stations: 8 (315) 824-2513